EthanFalcao/ethanfalcao/README.md

   </a>
 </p>
 <br>
-Hi, I'm [Ethan Falcao](http://ethanfalcao.github.io/), a driven Data Science and Mathematical Sciences student at Worcester Polytechnic Institute (WPI), graduating in 2024.
-I specialize in data analytics, machine learning, and business intelligence.
-I created a Python-Pandas and Google's or-tools Linear-Solver model to optimize NBA team selection.
-I also used machine learning to predict business attributes and identify fake reviews on Yelp.
-During internships at Clora and United Solutions, I excelled in payroll administration, operational reporting, and Power BI dashboard development with dynamic DAX formulas.
-I have proficiency in R, Python, Java, SQL, Power BI, and Salesforce.
+Hello!
+I'm [Ethan Falcao](http://ethanfalcao.github.io/), studying Data Science and Mathematical Sciences at Worcester Polytechnic Institute, set to graduate in May 2024.
+My academic journey involves in-depth coursework in Machine Learning, Algorithms, and Statistical Learning, complemented by hands-on experiences through internships at Schneider Electric, United Solutions, and Clora, where I've built predictive models, streamlined data visualization, and delved into business analytics.
+I've also taken on diverse projects, like creating a Spotify recommendation algorithm and analyzing the Yelp dataset for fake reviews.
+Proficient in Python, R, SQL, and various analysis techniques and tools, I'm driven by a passion for leveraging data to derive meaningful insights and solve complex problems in the dynamic field of data science.
 I'm passionate about data science and eager to make a positive impact.
 </br>
 <!-- social -->
  <p align="center">